Updated: Apr 30

 Despite the ambivalence that may come with having to juggle being a mother and a worker, I believe that many women will agree that there is pleasure in this lifestyle.
 The ability to interact with adults and engage yourself in work, then go home to your bundle of joy and spend quality time mothering is a wonderful opportunity many are lucky to experience.
 A lot of mothers that I have spoken to have expressed that they are a better mother because of work, and vice versa, and this post is written to remind you of what is possible.

-Thank you again for reading my articles, and please remember to follow me on my Instagram page for daily inspirational content x
+Thank you again for reading my articles, and please remember to follow me on my Pinterest and Instagram page for daily inspirational content x